What is an ombudsman in England UK?

 While you attach the above-mentioned documents, make sure you provide the right information that’s original and not tampered in any way.

-What are the different types of public ombudsman schemes?
+What are the different types of public ombudsman schemes in England UK?

 The different types of public ombudsman schemes are